Aftermath of the Iranian Revolution: Islamist left

 At the same time, erstwhile revolutionary allies of the Khomeinists—the Islamist modernist group People's Mujahedin of Iran (or MEK)—were being suppressed by Khomeinists.
 Khomeini attacked the MEK as elteqati (eclectic), contaminated with Gharbzadegi ("the Western plague"), and as monafeqin (hypocrites) and kafer (unbelievers).
-In February 1980 concentrated attacks by hezbollahi toughs began on the meeting places, bookstores, newsstands of Mujahideen and other leftists driving the left underground in Iran.
+In February 1980 concentrated attacks by hezbollahi toughs began on the meeting places, bookstores, newsstands of Mujahideen and other leftists.
+By early 1981, Iranian authorities had closed down MEK offices, outlawed their newspapers, prohibited their demonstrations, and issued arrest warrants for the MEK leaders, forcing the organization go underground once again.

 The next month saw the beginning of the "Iranian Cultural Revolution".
 Universities, a leftist bastion, were closed for two years to purge them of opponents to theocratic rule.
-A purge of the state bureaucracy began in July.
+A purge of the state bureaucracy began in July 1980.
 20,000 teachers and nearly 8,000 military officers deemed too "Westernized" were dismissed.